Man robbed at gunpoint in yard, takes gun from suspect - Mississippi's Best Community Newspaper

 Natchez Police Chief Walter Armstrong said the man was in a yard in a neighborhood south of McLaurin Elementary School when a male approached him and took his wallet before 8 p.m.
 Tuesday.

-A Facebook post from a woman who identified herself as the victim’s wife, said the incident occurred in her mother’s front yard, but the woman would not comment for this story.
+A Facebook post from a woman who identified herself as the victim’s wife, said the incident occurred in her mother’s front yard, but the woman would not comment for this story, saying the incident was still under investigation.

 The man’s wife and mother-in-law came outside and the suspect pointed the weapon at them as well before the man took the gun away, Armstrong said.